• Dec 19, 2024

 Tihar festival is very significant to Nepalese people in terms of both social and religious harmony.

 It is an auspicious occasion for family reunions where they get to spend intimate time.
-Especially for the long distant sisters who are married-, get to visit their homes after a long time during the occasion of Bhai Tika.
+Especially for the long-distance sisters who are married-, get to visit their homes after a long time during the occasion of Bhai Tika.
 ‘Deusi’ and ‘Bhailo’ are also remarkably celebrated in society.
-It is not just a great occasion for the family reunion but also for relatives and society as a whole.
+It is not just a great occasion for family reunions but also for relatives and society as a whole.

 It does not just express reverence for humans and gods, but also for creatures like crows, cows, and dogs that share intimate relationships with humans.